Shifting the neutrino fog: studying the Isospin-violating Dark Matter case: Isospin Violating Dark Matter Models

-To visualise the impact of the two scenarios presented above, Fig.~\ref{Fig:Exp} shows the neutrino fog for a Xenon detector and evaluates the effect of changes in the ratio predicted by each model.
+To visualise the impact of the two scenarios presented above, Fig.~\ref{Fig:Exp} shows the neutrino fog for a xenon detector and evaluates the effect of changes in the ratio predicted by each model.
 The solid curves indicate the discovery limits as experimental exposure increases.
-The left panel corresponds to the Z-portal DM model ($f_n/f_p = -22.18$), in which the large negative ratio enhances the DM event rate due to the neutron rich composition of the Xenon nucleus, enabling the experiment to test significantly lower cross-sections before the experiment reaches sensitivity to neutrinos, lowering the neutrino fog below the standard case of Isospin conservation ($f_n/f_p=1$) presented as a reference.
-On the other hand, the right panel shows the Scotogenic model ($f_n/f_p = 0$), which couples only to protons; this decoupling from neutrons can suppress the DM event rate, thereby raising the neutrino fog.
+The left panel corresponds to the effective $Z$-portal DM model ($f_n/f_p = -22.18$), in which the large negative ratio enhances the DM event rate due to the neutron rich composition of the xenon nucleus, enabling the experiment to test significantly lower cross-sections before the experiment reaches sensitivity to neutrinos, shifting the neutrino fog to smaller cross-sections than the standard case of Isospin conservation ($f_n/f_p=1$) presented as a reference.
+For instance, at a fixed mass of $100$ GeV and an exposure of $1$ ton-year, the projected discovery limit in the $Z$-portal model improves by a factor of $159$ relative to the Isospin-conserving case.
+On the other hand, the right panel shows the Scotogenic model realization with $f_n/f_p = 0$, which couples only to protons at one-loop level; this decoupling from neutrons can suppress the DM event rate, thereby shifting the neutrino fog to larger cross-sections: at the same fixed mass of $100$ GeV and one ton-year exposure, the projected discovery limit is lowered by a factor of $0.17$ compared to the Isospin conserving case.